Olivia-Feldman/DLStockPrectionCNNModel-/README.md

 # Financial Trading with Deep CNN

-This colab notebook implements a CNN to predict whether to buy,hold or sell stock using a time series to image conversion approach used in the paper listed below.
+This python notebook implements a CNN to predict whether to buy,hold or sell stock using a time series to image conversion approach used in the paper listed below.
 The code is extened off of the ideas in the paper aswell as some deviations from other resources.

 Data: